orionhealth/XBDD/README.md

 ============
 For all those wishing to contribute to XBDD please fork the repository, and submit your changes via a pull request.
 Please ensure your pull request follows the pre-existing coding style and that `mvn clean verify` passes.
 You can use `grunt pretty` to format your CSS and JS correctly.
-If the build is failing due to licenses missing, please run `mvn licence:format`